-In February 2022, the Compensation Committee of the Company approved and granted to certain of the Company's executive officers MYPSUs with vesting based on achievement of stock price targets, which are measured based on the 60-trading day average per share closing price of the Company's common stock on the Nasdaq Global Market during the performance periods of up to six years from the date of grant, subject to the continued service of the grantee through the vest date.
-The grant-date fair value of each MYPSU was determined using Monte Carlo simulation model.
-The assumptions used in the Monte Carlo simulation included expected volatility of 44.4% 44.4%, risk free rate of 1.83% 1.83%, no expected dividend yield, expected term of six years and possible future stock prices over the performance period based on historical stock and market prices.
-The Company recognizes the expense related to the MYPSUs on a graded-vesting method over the requisite service period.
+In February 2022, the Compensation Committee of the Company approved and granted to certain of the Company's executive officers MYPSUs with vesting based on achievement of stock price targets, which are measured based on the 60-trading day average per share closing price of the Company's common stock on the Nasdaq Global Market during the three year performance periods of up to six years from the date of grant, subject to the continued service of the grantee through the vest date period (the "2024 TSR PRSU Goals").
+The grant-date fair value of each MYPSU PRSU was determined using Monte Carlo simulation model.
+The assumptions used in the Monte Carlo simulation included expected volatility of 44.4% 74.7%, risk free rate of 1.83% 4.5%, no expected dividend yield and expected term of six years and possible future stock prices over the performance period based on historical stock and market prices 2.8 years.
+The Company recognizes the expense related to the MYPSUs 2024 TSR PRSU Goals on a graded-vesting method over the requisite service performance period.
+These grants are included in the PRSU awards granted in the table above.

-In April 2022, the Company approved a bonus plan for certain employees.
-The target bonuses are granted based on a fixed dollar amount to be settled in RSUs in the quarter following the end of the performance period.
-Due to the fixed dollar amount targets, the awards have been classified as liability-based awards until settled.
+In April 2022, the Company approved also operates a bonus plan for certain employees.
+The target bonuses employees which are granted based on a fixed dollar amount to be settled in RSUs in the quarter following the end of the performance period.
+Due to the fixed dollar amount targets, the RSUs.
+These awards have been classified as liability-based awards until settled.
 Once settled, these awards are reflected as RSU granted in the above table.
 Such expense is included in the non-cash adjustment within stock-based compensation expense on the condensed consolidated cash flow statements.
-The liability of \$0.8 million \$0.8 million and \$0.8 million \$0.8 million was recorded as accrued expenses and other current liabilities in the condensed consolidated balance sheets as of June 30, 2023 September 30, 2023 and December 31, 2022 respectively.
+The liability of \$0.8 million and \$0.8 million \$0.9 million was recorded as accrued expenses and other current liabilities in the condensed consolidated balance sheets sheet as of September 30, 2023 and December 31, 2022 respectively.
+March 31, 2024.

 In February 2023 and March 2023, the Compensation Committee of the Company approved PRSUs for the year 2023 with performance goals based on the achievement of revenue over a one year performance period (the "PRSU 2023 Goals") and achievement of relative total stockholder return with a two year performance period (the "2023 TSR PRSU Goals").
 The grant-date fair value of each PRSU with 2023 TSR PRSU Goals was determined using Monte Carlo simulation model.
-The assumptions used in the Monte Carlo simulation included expected volatility of 84.0% 84.0% and 83.8% 83.8%, risk free rate of 4.67% 4.67% and 4.05% 4.05%, no expected dividend yield and expected term of 1.9 years and 1.8 years for the awards approved in February 2023 and March 2023 respectively.
+The assumptions used in the Monte Carlo simulation included expected volatility of 84.0% and 83.8%, risk free rate of 4.67% and 4.05%, no expected dividend yield and expected term of 1.9 years and 1.8 years for the awards approved in February 2023 and March 2023 respectively.
 The Company recognizes the expense related to the PRSUs with PRSU 2023 Goals and PRSUs with 2023 TSR PRSU Goals on a graded-vesting method over the requisite performance period.
 These grants are included in the PRSU awards granted in the table above.